Heir Apparent of Tipu Sultan

 Tipu Sultan's Wives:

 Tipu Sultan had three wives.
-In 1771, he married two ladies simultaneously, as narrated by Kirmani.
-The story goes that Nawab Hyder Ali Khan, Tipu's father, had demanded the daughter of Imam Sahib Bakhshi, Nayut, whom he had brought from Arcot, for his son's marriage.
-However, Tipu's mother did not approve of this match and instead chose the daughter of Lala Mian, in accordance with the wishes of the bridegroom and their family.
-The Nawab, being angry at the rejection of his choice, ordered that Tipu should marry both ladies on the same night.
+In 1771, he married two ladies simultaneously, as narrated by Kirmani: Nawab Hyder Ali Khan, Tipu's father, insisted that his son marry the daughter of Imam Sahib Bakhshi, Nayut, who had been brought from Arcot.
+However, Tipu's mother did not approve of this match and instead chose the daughter of Lala Mian, in accordance with the wishes of the bridegroom himself and their family.
+This decision angered the Nawab, who then ordered that the Prince marry both ladies on the same night.

 1. Padshah Begum (m.
 1771) was the daughter of Imam Bakshi of Arcot.
 She was a nominal wife only.

 2. Ruqiya Banu Begum (m.
-1771), the daughter of Lala Mian and sister of Burhan-ud-din, died on the day the British stormed Srirangapatna in 1792.
-Says Kirmani, "The wife of the Sultan, who on the arrival of the allied powers at Srirangapatna, by the concussion and shock of the battering guns was seized with a palpitation of the heart, her delicate frame being much shaken, in a few days departed to enjoy the gardens of Paradise".
+1771), the daughter of Lala Mian, died on the day the British stormed Srirangapatna in 1792.
+Says Kirmani, "The wife of the Sultan, who on the arrival of the allied powers at Srirangapatna, by the concussion and shock of the battering guns was seized with a palpitation of the heart, her delicate frame being much shaken, in a few days departed to enjoy the gardens of Paradise."

 3. Khadija Zamani Begum (m.
 1796), the daughter of Syed Sahib, also predeceased Tipu Sultan.